ihamburglar/Redboto/README.md

 runSSMShellScript.py
 ----------
-runSSMShellScript.py runs a shell script on a linux host via SSM if installed and configured.
+runSSMShellScript.py runs a shell script on a Linux host or a PowerShell script on a Windows host via SSM if installed and configured.
+The commands can be taken from a script or input directly via a semi-interactive shell.

 Pull reuqests accepted!